-In 1901 Isabel Greeley, a kindergarten teacher for the Perkins School, saw the value of early training for blind children.
-In order to begin work with visually handicapped children in the pre-school and earlier years, she established the Boston Nursery for Blind Babies.
-By 1909, the need for services had increased to such an extent that interested individuals and families purchased property on the Jamaica Way for a new facility to house blind children.
-In 1910 the Nursery opened with a residence capability of 25.
+In 1901, Isabel Greeley, a kindergarten teacher for the Perkins School for the Blind, saw the value of early training for blind children.
+In order to begin work with visually handicapped children who were preschool age or younger, she established the Boston Nursery for Blind Babies.
+By 1909, the need for services had increased to such an extent that interested individuals and families purchased property on the Jamaica Way for a new boarding school for blind children.
+In 1910 the Nursery opened with a capacity for 25 residents.

-In 1934 the staff established a day nursery school program to help children begin work on specific development tasks.
-By 1945 teachers and social workers at the Nursery had begun to visit the homes of multi-handicapped children to help parents work with their infants.
+In 1934, the staff established a day nursery school program to help children begin work on specific development tasks.
+By 1945 teachers and social workers at the Nursery had begun to visit the homes of children with multiple handicaps to help parents work with their infants.

-In the 1950's the Nursery admitted several children who were victims of a new eye condition, retrolental fibroplasias, which caused blindness along with other severe handicaps in an alarming number of premature babies.
-Several of these children were treated by BNBB both in their homes as infants, and later in the residence/treatment program.
+In the 1950s, the Nursery admitted several children who were victims of a new eye condition called retrolental fibroplasias, which caused blindness along with other severe handicaps in an alarming number of premature babies.
+Several of these children were treated by the Nursery both in their homes as infants and later in the residence and treatment program.

-The Nursery changed its name to Boston Center For Blind Children in 1964 and in 1966 became a member of the Child Welfare League of America.
-The Center was also licensed as a Group Care Facility by the Massachusetts Office For Children, approved as a Private 766 School, and licensed by the Massachusetts Department Of Education.
+The Nursery changed its name to the Boston Center for Blind Children (BCBC) in 1964, and in 1966, it became a member of the Child Welfare League of America.
+BCBC was also licensed as a group care facility by the Massachusetts Office for Children, approved as a private 766 school, and licensed by the Massachusetts Department of Education.

-Dwindling financial support, a steadily declining enrollment, and a shift in contracting policies which favored that students remain in their own public schools or be placed in facilities equipped with a more sophisticated array of services contributed to BCBC closing its doors in September of 1995.
+Dwindling financial support, a steadily declining enrollment, and a shift in contracting policies favoring that students remain in their own public school or be placed in a facility equipped with a more sophisticated array of services contributed to BCBC closing its doors in September of 1995.

-In order to embark on its new mission which no longer included operating a school, BCBC petitioned the Court of the Commonwealth of Massachusetts in October of 1997 to allow the Center “To engage in charitable activities as defined in Section 501(c)(3) of the Internal Revenue Code, including awarding grants and providing space and support to other charitable organizations that provide care and treatment to blind, visually impaired, or otherwise disabled children as well as other children and families in need, and engaging in programs to provide care and treatment to blind, visually impaired, or otherwise disabled children as well as other children and families in need.”.
+In order to embark on its new mission, which no longer included operating a school, BCBC petitioned the Court of the Commonwealth of Massachusetts in October of 1997 to allow it “to engage in charitable activities as defined in Section 501(c)(3) of the Internal Revenue Code, including awarding grants and providing space and support to other charitable organizations that provide care and treatment to blind, visually impaired, or otherwise disabled children as well as other children and families in need, and engaging in programs to provide care and treatment to blind, visually impaired, or otherwise disabled children as well as other children and families in need.”